Writing for Business or Pleasure

-This course is designed to introduce students to the elements of narrative writing: theme, plot, character, conflict and setting.
-Additionally, students will learn various narrative writing techniques and how to use narrative writing for purposes other than pleasure writing, such as how to incorporate narrative writing into presentations, papers and other forms of written communication.
+Learn the fundamentals of narrative writing: theme, plot, character, conflict and setting.
+Uncover narrative writing techniques, and how and when to use them in presentations, papers and other forms of written communication.
 9-hour course.

 Do you find yourself writing sentences that are too long?
-Have you ever re-read a sentence and struggled to finish it in one breath?
-Wordiness is one of the most common mistakes that happens when a writer, either intentionally or unintentionally, uses far too many words.
-In this course, students will learn what filler words are and how to eliminate the use of them.
-Additionally, students will learn how to identify and re-construct overly complex or abstract sentences into clear and coherent sentences.
+Get to the point and explore what filler words are, how to eliminate them, and, learn how to identify and re-construct overly complex sentences into clear and coherent ones.
 9-hour course.

 Writing for Pleasure Course Descriptions

 In this course, you will learn about different methods of writing inspirational prose and poetry, while also learning a variety of ways to self-publish and re-purpose your content into multiple formats, such as paperback, digital, cards, apps, and calendars with the potential to generate creative streams of income.
 Students will additionally learn about the psychological benefits of writing for pleasure, as well as writing techniques that inspire creativity.
 6-hour course.